We made this tutorial in a rush for one of our customers; maybe someone will find it useful. He wanted to create a design similar to this:

 Then click the Measure tool icon.
 Set the X value, which determines the number of waves – actually the number of wave quarters – 4 means one complete wave cycle.
 The number in the Value field determines the amplitude of the wave in pixels.
 After you set both numbers, choose Filters > Wave > Vertical (it means wave will go up and down).

-And now just a little trick to get more interesting result.
-We want to have more pixels on the wave peaks than on the other part of wave line.
+And now just a little trick to get a more interesting result.
+We want to have more pixels on the wave peaks than on the other part of the wave line.

-We have changed the color of the line in layer so you will easier see the change we have made.
-We will use the wave filter again, and modify the wave in the layer a little – we set the value of amplitude to 12 – it means that the wave will be higher for 12 pixels comparing to original image.
+We have changed the color of the line in layer so you will easily see the change we have made.
+We will use the wave filter again, and modify the wave in the layer a little – we set the value of amplitude to 12 – it means that the wave will be higher for 12 pixels compared to the original image.